github/docs/content/admin/overview/about-enterprise-accounts.md

 {% ifversion ghec %}

 Enterprise owners can create organizations and link the organizations to the enterprise.
+Alternatively, you can invite an existing organization to join your enterprise account.
 After you add organizations to your enterprise account, you can manage and enforce policies for the organizations.
 Specific enforcement options vary by setting; generally, you can choose to enforce a single policy for every organization in your enterprise account or allow owners to set policy on the organization level.
 For more information, see "[Setting policies for your enterprise](/admin/policies)."

 {% elsif ghes or ghae %}